 Worship with Seekers Church: A Visitor’s Guide

-Seekers Church is an intentional Christian community that has grown out of the Church of the Saviour, founded by Gordon and Mary Cosby in Washington DC in 1946.
-During its life, Church of the Saviour has developed a strong commitment to the priesthood of all believers, lived out through an outer journey of service to God’s creation, balanced by an inner journey of disciplined prayer and reflection to support individual discernment of God’s call.
+Seekers Church is an intentional Christian community that has grown out of the Church of the Saviour (CoS).
+Gordon and Mary Cosby founded CoS in Washington DC in 1946.
+During its life, the Church has developed a strong commitment to the priesthood of all believers, lived out through an outer journey of service to God’s creation, balanced by an inner journey of disciplined prayer and reflection to support individual discernment of God’s call.

 Our worship life each year is structured into nine thematic seasons.
 The year begins four Sundays before Christmas with Advent, when we remember the coming of Jesus into the world as the chosen child of God.
 Our seasons follow the traditions of other Christian churches through Christmastide, Epiphany, Lent, and Eastertide.
-We divide the remainder of the year into four seasons.
+We divide the remainder of the year into four seasons: Trinity, Summer, Recommitment and Jubilee.

 In the fall we focus on our tradition of annual recommitment to the community.
 All Seekers are invited to make a specific commitment to this Christian community during worship on the third Sunday in October.
 This tradition, from our roots in the Church of the Saviour, helps us each to be intentional about our journey with Christ as part of the community.